 “Research has shown these programs are more effective at reducing recidivism of drug and alcohol related offenses than traditional monitoring methods,” Morfeld said.
 “Seeing the same facility staff twice daily gives a unique sense of accountability that is often lacking with just an [ignition] interlock device or suspended license.”

-Under the bill, a person convicted of driving under the influence could join a voluntary 24/7 sobriety program and submit to twice-daily sobriety testing or use of a continuous alcohol monitoring device.
+Under the bill, a person awaiting trial for driving under the influence could join a voluntary 24/7 sobriety program as a condition of bail and submit to twice-daily sobriety testing or use of a continuous alcohol monitoring device.
 Participants would agree not to consume alcohol or any drug not prescribed by a physician while enrolled in the program.

 An individual who violates a program’s terms would face immediate sanctions as established in their participation agreement.
 A sixth violation would result in immediate expulsion from the program and exclusion from further participation.